rubenclerc/TBFGE/README.md

 # TBFGE
-Team builder for Genshin Impact is a software which builds Genshin Impact teams for you.
+Team builder for Genshin Impact is an application which builds Genshin Impact teams for you.

 ## How does it work?